 Slow feeding requires the horse to eat smaller amounts over a longer period of time.
 This concept simulates natural free-choice foraging - and provides a host of benefits you might not be aware of.

-Breakfast, lunch, and dinner are meals consumed by humans but are not natural for a horse.
+Breakfast, lunch, and dinner are meals consumed by humans, but are not natural for a horse.
 Equines are grazing herbivores with a digestive system designed for - and benefiting from - constant uptake.

-If your equine does not have forage available 24/7 - and is fed traditional "meals" - consider implementing a slow-feeding program to keep them nibbling longer.
+If your equine does not have forage available 24/7 - and is fed traditional "meals" - consider implementing a slow-feeding program to keep him nibbling longer.
 Read on to learn about slow feeder options and the nine ways your horse can benefit from a slow-feed program.

 Slow Feeder Options

 A slow feeding program can be accomplished by using a variety of slow feeders best suited for the environment in which your horse resides.
 Offering multiple feeding stations allows and encourages more movement, which helps to simulate natural grazing behavior.

 According to Dr. Juliet Getty, independent equine nutritionist:

 "Slow-feeders, when used properly, are an excellent way to reduce stress.
 As their name suggests, they slow down the rate of consumption by providing hay through small openings.
 When slow feeders are kept full, they allow the horse to graze whenever he wants, thereby encouraging the horse to eat less and still have free access to forage."